 More military veterans are asking our law firm a common question related to the 3M combat earplug lawsuit, the payouts for each individual.

-While we can only estimate how much money could be available to those veterans suffering from hearing loss, the lawsuit has not been judged in a court of law.
+While we can only estimate how much money could be available to those veterans suffering from hearing loss, the first bellwether lawsuit has now shown what the payouts can be.

 On April 5th 2021 we will see the bellwether trail happen, and this will help lay the ground work for all cases that are currently lined up.
 A Bellwether trail is a test case that is used in a widely contested issue and a common practice in the U.S.

 More than 140,000 veterans across the U.S. hurt from the 3M earplugs have so far joined in this upcoming lawsuit, and seek to find payout information per person.

 Because of the very similar nature of these cases, mainly the loss of hearing or tinnitus, these cases were consolidated into what is called multi-distract litigation (MDL) will take place in the Northern District of Florida.

 3M combat earplug payouts for each individual.